 Takesi Trail

-A pre-Columbian path
+A pre-Columbian road

 Location